 The bridal bouquet plays a pretty sizable role at any wedding.
 Not only is the bouquet what the bride is holding in her hands when she makes her first appearance and walks down the aisle, but it also has a starring role in the traditional bouquet toss.
 The bridal bouquet should match the floral decorations at the wedding—including any flowers bedecking the altar or the reception hall.
 It should also match the floral theme of the bridesmaid bouquets—though it should be considerably larger and more striking.

 Most of these facts are common knowledge.
-The questions that many brides ask about their bridal bouquets has to do more with size.
+The questions that many brides ask about their bridal bouquets have to do more with size.
 Specifically, how many flowers should feature in the bridal bouquet?

 Choosing the Flower